awsdocs/aws-proton-administrator-guide/doc_source/ag-create-svc.md

 # Create a service<a name="ag-create-svc"></a>

-**When you create a service, you can choose from two different types of service templates:**
+**When you create an AWS Proton service, you can choose from two different types of service templates:**
 + A service template that includes a service pipeline \(default\)\.
 + A service template that *doesn't* include a service pipeline\.